evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 The high-capacity battery has a gross capacity of 105,7 kWh and a net usable capacity of 102 kWh, providing an 3,7 kWh buffer (3.5%) for battery protection.

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 530 km (329 mi).
-The consumption is 19.2kWh/100km for the WLTP standard test.
+According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 530 km (329 miles), with an energy consumption rate of 19.2 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 205 kW.
 Charging from 0% to 100% takes approximately 72 minutes, while a more typical charging scenario from 10% to 80% takes 36 minutes with an average charging speed at 118 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 45%.
 This results in an effective charging speed, including time lost, of 132 kW, with each charging session taking about 21 minutes and 54 seconds..